Applied-Scientific-Research/Omega3D/README.md

 This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 (Visual Studio 15 2017) compilers.

 #### Prerequisites
-Both the GUI and batch versions require CMake and Eigen to compile.
-To build the GUI version, users will also need GLFW3.
-These can be installed in Red Hat/Fedora with
+Users will also need CMake, Eigen (version 3.3 or newer), and GLFW version 3 on their machines to build this, other requirements are included in this distribution.
+Get these on Fedora with

     sudo dnf install cmake glfw3-devel eigen3-devel